 Howard founded Basso Capital Management and also he is co-founder of the Gratitude Railroad, an investing firm focused on educating, inspiring and capitalizing capital into positive impact investments.

 In Episode 14 of Season 6, Janet shares how she grew up in rural Brazil, raised a daughter by herself, worked and studied full-time to be one of Latin American’s most recognized professionals in the conflict resolution space and eventually become the first female peace advisor for the United Nations Peacebuilding Fund.

 From school dropout to PhD.
-Meet one of the world’s top experts in Peace Education: Phill Gittings.
+Meet one of the world’s top experts in Peace Education: Phill Gittins.